josdejong/jsoneditor/README.md

 ### Features

-- View and edit JSON side by side in treeview and plain text.
+- View and edit JSON side by side in a treeview and a code editor.
 - Edit, add, move, remove, and duplicate fields and values.
 - Change type of values.
 - Sort arrays and objects.